Professorships

 Job offerings on this website will be posted for free on these websites if they reach us via email.
 The job list Professors and Junior Researchers is updated within a week at the latest.

-Please send the text of your job advertisement to karriere@gdch.de and insert it right into the Mail or attach it as an .rtf file.
+Please send the text of your job advertisement to karriere@gdch.de and insert it right into the mail or attach it as an .rtf-file.
 Please do not send PDF files!
 In order to avoid further inquiries from our sides please do also indicate whether the publication should be online only or additionally in the “Nachrichten”, our monthly member's magazine.

-To provide job seekers a quick overview, the first line of the advertisement should name the vacant position (professorship) and the institute or university with the vacancy (eg "Professorship available at the Institute for xxx of yyy University" – please see sample texts) .
+To provide job seekers a quick overview, the first line of the advertisement should name the vacant position (professorship) and the institute or university with the vacancy (eg "Professorship available at the Institute for xxx of yyy University" – please see sample texts).
 Please also mention the application deadline and give the address for applications at the end of the ad.

 The advertisement should have about 2,500 characters including blanks.
 We reserve the right to shorten longer texts without notifying the advertiser.
 Please do not send us a designed advertisement!
 However, you can of course link to the complete announcement on your website.

 1. The individual job advert with graphics, logos etc: Choosing this option you can decide on the layout and text length yourself.
-For examples for individual ads take a look at our online job market “Industry and public service”.
+For examples of individual ads take a look at our online job market “Industry and public service”.
 Prices vary according to the ad's size. more

 Deadline for advertisements in the "Nachrichten aus der Chemie"